Give It Up, Turn It Loose: Music video

-The accompanying music video for "Give It Up, Turn It Loose" was directed by German feature film director and producer Marcus Nispel.
+The music video for "Give It Up, Turn It Loose" was directed by German feature film director and producer Marcus Nispel.
 It is made in black-and-white and features the group performing in a beauty parlor while clips of life in the city play throughout the video.
-It was later made available on YouTube in 2015, and had generated more than 1.1 million views as of February 2023.
+It was later made available on YouTube in 2015, and had generated more than 1.6 million views as of March 2026.